General Terms and Conditions of Purchase

 The agreed prices are fixed prices.

-Unless otherwise agreed in writing, payment is conditional upon receipt of the invoice and the contractual provision of services, including the handover of the contractual documentation.
+Unless otherwise agreed in writing, payment shall be conditional upon receipt of the invoice and the provision of services in accordance with the contract, including the handover of the contractual documentation.

-If this payment condition is met, payment shall be made with a 3% discount for all invoices/payment requests within 21 calendar days.
-If we do not make use of a discount, payment for all invoices/payment requests will be made after 45 working days to the end of the month.
+If this payment condition is met, payment shall be made within 21 calendar days with a 3% discount for all invoices/payment requests.
+If we do not claim a discount, payment for all invoices/payment requests shall be made after 45 working days at the end of the month.

-If early deliveries are accepted, the due date shall commence at the earliest on the agreed delivery date.
+If premature deliveries are accepted, the due date shall commence at the earliest on the agreed delivery date.

-The payment deadline shall be deemed to have been met if we instruct our bank to make payment by the last day of the deadline or, in the case of payment by check, post the check, provided that the bank transfer or check reaches the supplier no later than five banking days after the deadline expires.
+The payment deadline shall be deemed to have been met if we instruct our bank to make payment by the last day of the deadline or, in the case of payment by check, if we post the check, provided that the bank transfer or check reaches the supplier no later than five banking days after the deadline.

-The supplier is not entitled to assign claims to which he is entitled against us or to have them collected by third parties.
-The regulation of § 354a HGB remains unaffected.
+The supplier is not entitled to assign claims against us or to have them collected by third parties.
+The provision of § 354a HGB (German Commercial Code) remains unaffected.

-Unless otherwise agreed, deliveries shall be made DAP (Incoterms in their current version) to the place designated by us, including packaging and preservation.
-Each consignment must be notified to us and to the recipient designated by us on the day of dispatch.
-Each delivery must be accompanied by a delivery bill in duplicate.
-The delivery bill must be provided with our order, article and supplier number.
-If delivery “ex works” is agreed, we and the recipient designated by us must be informed in good time of the dimensions and weight of the consignment.
-Transportation insurance shall be covered by us insofar as we are obliged to do so under the agreed delivery clause (Incoterms as amended from time to time).
+Unless otherwise specified, deliveries shall be made DAP (Incoterms in their current version) to the location designated by us, including packaging and preservation.
+Each shipment must be notified to us and to the recipient designated by us on the day of dispatch.
+Each delivery must be accompanied by a delivery note in duplicate.
+The delivery note must include our order, item, and supplier numbers.
+If delivery "ex works" has been agreed, we and the recipient designated by us must be notified of the dimensions and weight of the shipment in good time.
+We shall cover the transport insurance if we are obliged to do so under the agreed delivery clause (Incoterms in their current version).

-The delivery items are to be packaged in a customary and appropriate manner.
-We are entitled to prescribe the type and manner of packaging to the supplier.
-If we return reusable packaging to the supplier carriage paid, we shall be entitled to reimbursement in the amount of the value of the packaging.
+The delivery items must be packaged in a standard and appropriate manner.
+We are entitled to specify the type of packaging to the supplier.
+If we return reusable packaging to the supplier carriage paid, we are entitled to a refund equal to the value of the packaging.

-The supplier is only authorized to make partial deliveries if they were originally agreed or subsequently approved by us.
-If defects occur in a partial delivery which justify the assumption that agreed future partial deliveries will also be defective, we may reject the acceptance of further partial deliveries and withdraw from the contract in whole or in part if the supplier fails to dispel the justification for this assumption by objectively suitable means within a reasonable period set by us.
+The supplier is only authorized to make partial deliveries if these were originally agreed or subsequently approved by us.
+If defects occur in a partial delivery that justify the assumption that agreed future partial deliveries will also be defective, we may refuse to accept further partial deliveries and withdraw from the contract in whole or in part if the supplier fails to remove the justification for this assumption by objective and appropriate means within a reasonable period set by us.

-The risk of accidental loss and accidental deterioration of the goods shall pass to us upon handover at the place of performance.
+The risk of accidental loss and accidental deterioration of the goods shall pass to us upon delivery at the place of performance.
 If acceptance has been agreed or is required, this shall be decisive for the transfer of risk.
-The statutory provisions of the law on contracts for work and services also apply accordingly to acceptance.
+In all other respects, the statutory provisions of the law on contracts for work and services shall apply mutatis mutandis to acceptance.

-Without our prior written consent, the Supplier shall not be entitled to have the delivery/service owed by it performed by third parties (e.g. subcontractors).
+The supplier is not entitled to have the delivery/service owed by him performed by third parties (e.g. subcontractors) without our prior written consent.
 If the supplier culpably violates this provision, we shall be entitled to withdraw from the contract.
 This shall not affect our right to claim damages.

-If the supplier has reserved title to the delivered goods, this reservation shall only apply until actual payment of these goods, unless we have become the owner by processing, combining or mixing.
-We do not recognize extended or expanded reservations of title or group and current account reservations.
+If the supplier has retained title to the delivered goods, this reservation shall only apply until the goods have been paid for in full, unless we have become the owner through processing, combination, or mixing.
+We do not recognize extended or expanded reservations of title, nor do we recognize reservations of title for groups of companies or current accounts.

 8. DELIVERY DATE, CONTRACTUAL PENALTY

 Agreed dates and deadlines are binding.
-Decisive for compliance with the delivery date or the delivery period is the receipt of the goods at the place of receipt or use specified by us or – if acceptance has been agreed or is required – the time of successful acceptance.
+The decisive factor for compliance with the delivery date or delivery period is the receipt of the goods at the place of receipt or use specified by us or, if acceptance has been agreed or is necessary, the time of successful acceptance.

-If delivery is made earlier than agreed, we reserve the right to return the goods at the supplier’s expense or to store the goods at the supplier’s expense and risk until the agreed delivery date.
+In the event of earlier delivery than agreed, we reserve the right to return the goods at the supplier's expense or to store the goods at the supplier's expense and risk until the agreed delivery date.

-The supplier must notify us immediately in writing of any recognizable delay in its performance, stating the reasons and the expected duration of the delay.
-The supplier may only invoke causes of delay for which he is not responsible if he has complied with the obligation to notify.
+The supplier must notify us immediately in writing of any recognizable delay in performance, stating the reasons and the expected duration of the delay.
+The supplier may only invoke reasons for a delay for which he is not responsible if he has complied with his obligation to notify us.

-If the supplier does not provide the service owed or is in default with the delivery, we shall be entitled to the statutory claims without restriction.
-If the supplier is only partially in default, we may in any case exercise our rights to withdraw from the contract and claim damages for the entire contract.
+If the supplier fails to perform the service owed or is in default with delivery, we shall be entitled to the full extent of our statutory claims.
+If the supplier is only partially in default, we may in any case exercise our rights of withdrawal and compensation with regard to the entire contract.

-If the supplier culpably exceeds the agreed delivery date, the supplier shall pay us a contractual penalty of 0.15% of the total gross order value for each calendar day on which the delivery date is culpably exceeded, up to a maximum of 5% of the total gross order value.
-The agreement of the contractual penalty or its assertion shall not affect the statutory claims to which we are entitled due to default.
+If the supplier culpably exceeds the agreed delivery date, it shall pay us a contractual penalty of 0.15% of the gross total order value per calendar day of the culpable exceeding of the delivery date, up to a maximum of 5% of the gross total order value.
+The agreement of the contractual penalty or its assertion shall not affect our statutory claims for delay.
 Any contractual penalties paid shall be offset against claims for damages.
-The contractual penalty may be claimed until payment of the goods/services delivered late.
+The contractual penalty may be asserted until payment for the delayed delivery of goods/services has been made.

 9. QUALITY MANAGEMENT, OUTGOING AND INCOMING GOODS INSPECTION

-The supplier must constantly monitor the quality of its delivery and performance.
-He is obliged to observe our quality assurance agreement for suppliers in the currently valid version.
-To this end, he shall set up and maintain a quality assurance system in accordance with DIN ISO 9000 ff. or another standard agreed with us.
+The supplier must constantly monitor the quality of its deliveries and services.
+It is obliged to observe our quality assurance agreement for suppliers in its currently valid version.
+To this end, it shall establish and maintain a quality assurance system in accordance with DIN ISO 9000 ff. or another standard agreed with us.
 Changes to the delivery item require our prior written consent.
-The supplier must record in writing for all products delivered to us when, how and by whom the defect-free manufacture of the delivery was ensured.
-The records must be kept for at least 12 years and presented to us on request.
-Upstream suppliers must be obligated accordingly.
+The supplier must record in writing for all products delivered to us when, how, and by whom the defect-free manufacture of the delivery was ensured.
+The records must be kept for at least 12 years and presented to us upon request.
+Sub-suppliers must be obligated accordingly.

-We have the right to check the production of delivery items at any time after prior notice.
-In particular, the supplier shall provide us with an insight into the test procedures carried out, including all test records and documents relating to these products.
-The exercise of this right does not limit the supplier’s responsibility for defective products.
+We have the right to inspect the production of delivery items at any time after giving prior notice.
+In particular, the supplier shall give us access to the inspection procedures carried out, including all inspection records and documents relating to these products.
+The exercise of this right does not limit the supplier's liability for defective products.

-The supplier is obliged to carry out a quality control during production and to carry out an outgoing goods inspection and must therefore comprehensively check the quality of the delivery items.
+The supplier is obligated to carry out quality control during production and to perform an outgoing goods inspection, and must therefore thoroughly check the quality of the delivery items.

-We therefore only carry out an incoming goods inspection with regard to externally recognizable damage and externally recognizable deviations in identity and quantity.
-We shall give notice of such defects without delay.
-We reserve the right to carry out a more extensive incoming goods inspection.
-Furthermore, we shall give notice of defects as soon as they are discovered in the ordinary course of business.
+Therefore, we only inspect incoming goods for externally visible damage and externally visible deviations in identity and quantity.
+We will report such defects immediately.
+We reserve the right to carry out a more extensive inspection of incoming goods.
+Furthermore, we will report defects as soon as they are discovered in the normal course of business.
 In this respect, the supplier waives the objection of delayed notification of defects.
 If defects are found, we are entitled to return the entire delivery.

 10. WARRANTY

-The supplier warrants that the delivery is of the agreed quality when the risk passes to us.
-The delivery/service must comply with the state of the art, the relevant legal provisions and the regulations and guidelines of authorities, employers’ liability insurance associations and trade associations.
+The supplier guarantees that the delivery will be of the agreed quality when the risk is transferred to us.
+The delivery/service must comply with the latest state of the art, the relevant legal provisions, and the regulations and guidelines of authorities, professional associations, and trade associations.
 If deviations from these regulations are necessary in individual cases, the supplier must obtain our written consent.
-The Supplier’s liability for defects shall not be limited by this consent.
-If the supplier has reservations about the type of execution requested by us, he must inform us immediately in writing.
+This consent does not limit the supplier's liability for defects.
+If the supplier has concerns about the type of execution we require, they must notify us immediately in writing.

-The Supplier undertakes to use environmentally friendly products and processes for its deliveries/services and also for supplies or ancillary services of third parties within the scope of economic and technical possibilities.
-The supplier shall ensure that the products and packaging materials supplied are environmentally friendly.
-He shall be liable for all damages caused by the culpable breach of his aforementioned obligation.
-The supplier is obliged to hand over the safety data sheets applicable to his delivery with the delivery.
-The supplier shall indemnify us against all recourse claims by third parties in the event that the supplier culpably fails to supply us with the safety data sheets or supplies them late.
+The supplier undertakes to use environmentally friendly products and processes for its deliveries/services and also for subcontracted deliveries or ancillary services provided by third parties, within the scope of economic and technical possibilities.
+The supplier shall ensure that the delivered products and packaging materials are environmentally compatible.
+It shall be liable for all damage caused by culpable breach of its above obligation.
+The supplier is obliged to provide the safety data sheets applicable to its delivery together with the delivery.
+The supplier shall indemnify us against all recourse claims by third parties in the event that the supplier culpably fails to provide us with the safety data sheets or provides them late.
 The same applies to all subsequent changes.

-The supplier is responsible for ensuring that the products or parts thereof to be supplied by him fully comply with the requirements of Directive 2011/65/EU as amended on June 4, 2015 (RoHS 3) and all subsequent versions as well as the national regulations issued in the implementation of this directive within the European Union and are suitable for RoHS-compliant manufacturing processes.
-The supplier shall expressly indemnify us from any liability and responsibility in the external relationship, regardless of the legal basis, in the event of any culpable violations of the RoHS conformity provisions and shall bear all damages incurred by us as a result in the event of a violation.
+The supplier is responsible for ensuring that the products or parts thereof to be supplied by them fully comply with the requirements of Directive 2011/65/EU, as amended on June 4, 2015 (RoHS 3) and all subsequent amendments, as well as the national regulations enacted within the European Union in implementation of this directive, and that they are suitable for RoHS-compliant manufacturing processes.
+The supplier expressly indemnifies us against any liability and responsibility in external relations, regardless of the legal basis, in the event of culpable violations of the RoHS compliance provisions and shall bear all damages incurred by us as a result of such violations.

-If the delivered item does not correspond to the agreed quality or if the goods are not suitable for the use stipulated in the contract, we may, at our discretion, demand rectification of the defect or delivery of a defect-free item, withdraw from the contract in accordance with the statutory provisions or reduce the purchase price or demand compensation for damages or reimbursement of futile expenses.
-If the supplier has assumed a guarantee for the quality or durability of the delivery item, we may also assert claims under the guarantee.
-Notwithstanding § 442 para.
-1 sentence 2 BGB, we shall be entitled to claims for defects without restriction even if the defect remained unknown to us at the time the contract was concluded as a result of gross negligence.
+If the delivery item does not correspond to the agreed quality or if the goods are not suitable for the use specified in the contract, we may, at our discretion, demand that the defect be remedied or that a defect-free item be delivered, withdraw from the contract in accordance with the statutory provisions, reduce the purchase price, or demand compensation for damages or reimbursement of futile expenses.
+If the supplier has given a guarantee for the quality or durability of the delivery item, we may also assert claims under the guarantee.
+Notwithstanding § 442 (1) sentence 2 BGB, we shall also be entitled to claims for defects without restriction if we were unaware of the defect at the time of conclusion of the contract as a result of gross negligence.

-If the supplier does not fulfill his obligation to remedy the defect or to deliver a replacement within a reasonable period of time set by us, we may also remedy the defect ourselves and demand compensation from the supplier for the necessary expenses as well as a corresponding advance payment.
-The same shall apply if rectification by the supplier is unreasonable for us (e.g. due to particular urgency, endangerment of operational safety or imminent occurrence of disproportionately high damage), provided that we have informed the supplier accordingly in advance.
+If the supplier fails to fulfill its obligation to remedy the defect or to provide a replacement delivery within a reasonable period set by us, we may remedy the defect ourselves and demand reimbursement from the supplier for the necessary expenses and a corresponding advance payment.
+The same shall apply if the repair by the supplier is unreasonable for us (e.g., due to particular urgency, endangerment of operational safety, or the threat of disproportionately high damage), provided that we have informed the supplier accordingly in advance.

-The Supplier warrants that its delivery does not infringe industrial property rights (e.g. patents, utility models, trademarks, trade names), copyrights and other rights of third parties.
-If claims are asserted against us by a third party due to an alleged infringement of rights, the supplier is obliged to indemnify us against these claims upon first request.
+The supplier guarantees that its delivery does not infringe any industrial property rights (e.g., patents, utility models, trademarks, trade names) or copyrights or other rights of third parties.
+If a third party asserts claims against us for an alleged infringement, the supplier is obligated to indemnify us against these claims upon first request.

-The warranty period shall be governed by the provisions under the section entitled WARRANTY.
+The warranty period is governed by the provisions under the heading STATUTE OF LIMITATIONS.

 11. PRODUCT LIABILITY, RECALL, LIABILITY INSURANCE

-Insofar as the supplier is responsible for product damage, he is obliged to indemnify us against third-party claims, including the costs of the necessary legal defense, insofar as the cause lies within his manufacturing and organizational area.
+Insofar as the supplier is responsible for product damage, it shall be obliged to indemnify us against third-party claims, including the costs of the necessary legal defense, insofar as the cause lies within its manufacturing and organizational area.
 In cases of fault-based liability, however, this shall only apply if the supplier is at fault.
-If the cause of the damage lies within the supplier’s area of responsibility, he shall bear the burden of proof in this respect.
+If the cause of the damage lies within the supplier's area of responsibility, the supplier shall bear the burden of proof in this respect.

-Within the scope of its indemnification obligation, the supplier shall reimburse expenses arising from or in connection with claims asserted by third parties, including recall actions carried out by us.
-We will inform the supplier about the content and scope of recall measures – as far as possible and reasonable – and give him the opportunity to comment.
+As part of its indemnification obligation, the supplier shall reimburse expenses arising from or in connection with claims by third parties, including recall campaigns carried out by us.
+We shall inform the supplier of the content and scope of recall measures—as far as possible and reasonable—and give it the opportunity to comment.
 Further legal claims remain unaffected.

-The supplier is obliged to maintain appropriate insurance cover for the risks arising from the product liability regulated above for the duration of the supply relationship.
-Proof must be provided at our request.
+The supplier is obligated to maintain adequate insurance coverage for the risks arising from the product liability regulated above for the duration of the supply relationship.
+Proof of this must be provided at our request.

-The reciprocal claims of the contracting parties shall become time-barred in accordance with the statutory provisions, unless otherwise stipulated below.
+The mutual claims of the contracting parties shall become time-barred in accordance with the statutory provisions, unless otherwise specified below.

-Notwithstanding § 438 para.
-1 No. 3 BGB, the general limitation period for claims for defects is 36 months from delivery.
+Notwithstanding § 438 (1) No. 3 BGB, the general limitation period for claims for defects shall be 36 months from delivery.
 If acceptance has been agreed, the limitation period shall commence upon acceptance.

-The limitation periods of the law on sales, including the above extensions, apply – to the extent permitted by law – to all contractual claims for defects.
-Insofar as we are also entitled to non-contractual claims for damages due to a defect, the regular statutory limitation period shall apply (§§ 195, 199 BGB); however, the special limitation periods of sales law shall apply if their application leads to a longer limitation period in individual cases.
+The limitation periods under sales law, including the above extensions, apply – to the extent permitted by law – to all contractual claims for defects.
+Insofar as we are also entitled to non-contractual claims for damages due to a defect, the regular statutory limitation period (§§ 195, 199 BGB) applies; however, the special limitation periods under sales law apply if their application leads to a longer limitation period in individual cases.

-The provision under 3. above also applies to all contractual and non-contractual claims arising from defects of title.
-Furthermore, such claims shall not become time-barred under any circumstances as long as the third party can still assert the right against us – in particular in the absence of a limitation period.
-The statutory limitation period for third-party claims in rem (Section 438 (1) No. 1 BGB) remains unaffected.
+The provision in section 3 above also applies to all claims—both contractual and non-contractual—arising from legal defects.
+Furthermore, such claims shall not become time-barred as long as the third party can still assert the right against us, in particular due to the absence of a statute of limitations.
+The statutory limitation period for third-party claims for surrender of property (§ 438 (1) No. 1 BGB) remains unaffected.

 13. TRADE SECRETS

-The supplier is obliged to treat our order and the associated commercial and technical details as business secrets and also to instruct and monitor its employees accordingly.
+The supplier is obligated to treat our order and the associated commercial and technical details as trade secrets and to instruct and monitor its employees accordingly.

-Material provided by us shall remain our property and shall be stored, labeled and managed separately free of charge.
-Their use is only permitted for our orders.
-In the event of depreciation or loss, the supplier must provide compensation and take out appropriate insurance cover at its own expense.
-This also applies to the invoiced provision of order-related material.
+Any materials provided by us remain our property and must be stored, labeled, and managed separately free of charge.
+They may only be used for our orders.
+In the event of depreciation or loss, the supplier must provide compensation and take out appropriate insurance at its own expense.
+This also applies to the invoiced provision of order-related materials.

-Processing or transformation of the material shall be carried out for us.
-We become the direct owner of the new and transformed item.
-If this is not possible for legal reasons, the supplier and we agree when placing the order that ownership of the new or transformed item shall pass to us at the time of its creation.
-The supplier shall store the new or modified item for us free of charge with the due care of a prudent businessman.
+Processing or transformation of the material shall be carried out on our behalf.
+We shall immediately become the owner of the new and transformed item.
+If this is not possible for legal reasons, the supplier and we shall agree upon placing the order that ownership of the new or transformed item shall pass to us at the time of its creation.
+The supplier shall store the new or transformed item for us free of charge with the diligence of a prudent businessman.

-Drawings, models, molds, samples, profiles, standard sheets, print templates, gauges, data carriers, other documents or tools provided by us or produced at our expense shall remain our property.
-They may neither be passed on to third parties nor used for purposes other than the fulfillment of the order.
+Drawings, models, molds, samples, profiles, standard sheets, print templates, gauges, data carriers, other documents, or tools provided by us or produced at our expense remain our property.
+They may not be passed on to third parties or used for purposes other than fulfilling the order.
 They must be secured against unauthorized access or use.

 Subject to further rights, we may at any time demand the return of the drawings and other items mentioned in the first paragraph, including reproductions.
 The supplier shall not be entitled to a right of retention for any reason whatsoever.
-The complete return must be confirmed in writing.
+Complete return must be confirmed in writing.

 15. LIMITATION OF LIABILITY

 We are liable for intent and gross negligence.
-We shall only be liable for slight negligence in the event of a breach of material contractual obligations which arise from the nature of the contract and the breach of which jeopardizes the achievement of the purpose of the contract.
-Even then, compensation shall be limited to the foreseeable damage.
-In all other cases of slight negligence, claims for damages by the supplier are excluded, regardless of the legal grounds.
-The above limitation of liability shall not apply in the event of injury to life, limb or health.
+We are only liable for slight negligence if it concerns the breach of essential contractual obligations arising from the nature of the contract and whose breach jeopardizes the achievement of the purpose of the contract.
+Even then, compensation is limited to the foreseeable damage.
+Otherwise, claims for damages by the supplier for slight negligence, regardless of the legal basis, are excluded.
+The above limitation of liability does not apply in the event of injury to life, limb, or health.

 16. GENERAL PROVISIONS